Raccourcis

 In the winter, you’ll need to connect, as there aren’t any direct flights.
 If you don’t like red-eye overnight flights, you can fly directly from New York’s airports to London on a daytime flight, then from London to Nice.

-• Delta offers direct flights between Nice and Atlanta, and will continue flying throughout the week to New York JFK from the end of March to the end of October.
+• Delta offers direct flights between Nice and Atlanta, and flies throughout the week to New York (JFK) from the end of March to the end of October.

-• United Airlines will be flying daily to Newark Airport (for access to New York City) from May to September.
+• United Airlines flies daily direct to Newark Airport (for access to New York City) from May to September.

 • French business-class-only airline La Compagnie is offering less frequent direct flights to Newark from April 15 to September 27.